 Students explore central concerns of feminist research and analysis, including epistemologies, methodologies, and pedagogy as they relate to the body, language, labor, sexuality, race, and nation.

-Prerequisite: GEND 200 with a minimum grade of C for the major or minor.
+Prerequisite: GEND 200 or GEND 200W with a minimum grade of C for the major or minor.

 Offered: Fall.